technique

 Garter Stitch

-Garter Stitch is created by knitting every row when working flat and gives a squishy, ridged fabric.
+Garter Stitch is a ridged fabric made by knitting every row when working flat.

 What it is

-Garter Stitch lies flatter than stockinette and is useful for edges, scarves, blankets, beginner projects and simple texture.
-In the round it is made by alternating knit and purl rounds.
+Garter Stitch is soft, stable and less likely to curl than stockinette.
+In the round, it is made by alternating knit and purl rounds.

 How Ruke patterns use it